LG TV 2020 – A guide to all LG OLED and NanoCell TVs

-All of this year’s premium TVs are powered by the α9 Gen 3 processor, replacing last year’s Gen 2.
+All of this year’s OLED TVs are powered by the α9 Gen 3 processor, replacing last year’s Gen 2.
 As with many of LG’s other products, the α9 Gen 3 uses AI and machine learning to produce the best picture quality.

 On models that have the α9 Gen 3 processor, there’s the AI Picture Pro tech, which can spot faces and text on-screen, sharpening and fine-tuning images to produce better-defined facial features, more natural skin tones and more readable characters.

 The Auto Genre Selection feature is designed to spot what content is on-screen and adjust the picture quality accordingly and applies picture settings automatically.
 There are four genres of settings: movie, sports, standard and animation.

 Similarly, the LG AI Sound Pro tech analyses and classifies the audio played across five categories: music, movies, sports, drama and news.
 It’s designed to make for clearer voices and richer background audio.